heroqu/stream-limiter/README.md

 rs.pipe(sl).pipe(process.stdout)
 // output > Marshal     (without last 'l')

-// Implicit conversion to chars took place while printing output in the
+// An implicit conversion to chars took place while
-// terminal window, but basically we have [77, 97, 114, 115, 104, 97, 108]
+// printing output in the terminal window, but basically
+// we have [77, 97, 114, 115, 104, 97, 108] bytes sequence
-// bytes sequence at the readable end of 'sl' stream here.
+// at the readable end of 'sl' stream here.
 ```

 The only constructor parameter is the ```maxBytes``` - number of bytes allowed to pass through the stream.